 Concrete Block Foundations: When to DIY and When to Call a Pro

 Water causes most foundation problems.
 Poor drainage and seasonal soil expansion can damage a concrete block foundation, but the damage is not irreparable.
 Some small cracks and minor water problems have DIY repairs.
-On the other hand, professional experts should tackle ongoing problems and any larger cracks with either bracing or full reinforcement projects if the wall is displaced more than one inch.
+On the other hand, professional experts should tackle ongoing problems and any larger cracks with either bracing or full reinforcement if the wall is displaced more than one inch.

 DIY Concrete Block Foundation Fixes

-Shoring up a Foundation
+Shoring up a Concrete Foundation

 A bulging or bowed wall in any winter climate is typically caused by the expansion of freezing soil.
 The middle of the wall may crack at the frost line.
 A poorly built mudsill can combine with lousy drainage to tilt the top of a wall inward.
 Finally, poor drainage can undermine the foundation and tip the bottom of the wall inward.